 - 4 carrots

 - 2 tbsp red or yellow Thai curry paste (add more or less to taste)

 - 1/2 tin of coconut milk or 4 tbsp coconut milk powder

 - 2 pints Vegetable stock

-- Salt & Pepper to season
+- Salt & pepper to season

-Peel and roughly chop the onions and fry in the oil until golden.
-Meanwhile peel and chop the vegetables.
-Add the root vegetables and curry paste, stir and fry for a few minutes.
+- While the onions are cooking, peel and chop the rest of the vegetables.
+Add them to the pan with the curry paste.
+Stir well and fry for a few minutes.

 - Add the lentils and coconut milk.
 Top up with enough stock to cover everything and then bring to a gentle simmer.

 - Cover the pan and cook for about 20 minutes, until the vegetables are soft.

 - Blend your soup with a stick blender until smooth, thinning it with a little water if necessary.

 Update Notes: This recipe was originally posted in March 2012, but was rewritten and republished with step by step instructions and hints & tips in February 2020.